cyliong/weather-android/README.md

 - Networking with Retrofit and Gson
 - Coroutines
 - Repository pattern
-- Display images from the internet using Picasso
+- Display images from the internet using Glide
 - Unit testing with JUnit and Mockito
 - UI testing with Espresso